vanshika-medi/Nanodegree---Capstone-Project/starter_file/README.md

 Tasks done:
 * Import all the dependencies and register the dataset.
 * We clean the data like filling null values, removing outliers etc.
-* We then initiate the AutoMLConfig class which contains parameters like experiment_timeout_minutes (time duration for the experiment to run), task (regression/classification, in this case classification), label_column_name (target), training data, validationdata, compute target and primary_metric (in this case accuracy).
+* We then initiate the AutoMLConfig class which contains parameters like experiment_timeout_minutes (time duration for the experiment to run), task (regression/classification, in this case classification), label_column_name (target), training data, validation_data, compute target and primary_metric (in this case accuracy).
 In our program:
-  * experiment_timeout_minutes: 30
-  * task: Classification
-  * primary_metric: Accuracy
-  * label_column_name: "Survived'
-  * compute_target
+  * **experiment_timeout_minutes**: *30 minutes*: Anything longer than this would be rejected.
+  * **task**: *Classification* :  The dataset required us to determine whether a person would survive or not hence making it a classification  program.
+  * **primary_metric**: *Accuracy* : The accuracy tells that overall how often the model is making a correct prediction.
+We could also use other metrics like confusion matrix or F1-score however I dound Accuracy to give me a clear sense of the model performance.
+  * **label_column_name**: *'Survived'* : The target column is the column that our model predicts.
+Hence in this case the target column is Survived.
+  * **training_data** : *train_data*: It is the subdataset which was achieved by using train_test_split.
+The model trains according to this dataset.
+  * **n-cross-validations** : *5*: To perform cross-validation, include the n_cross_validations parameter and set it to a value.
+This parameter sets how many cross validations to perform, based on the same number of folds.
+Hence metrics are calculated with the average of the five validation metrics.
+  * **compute_target** : *compute_target*: In the notebook, we define compute target as the currently working compute cluster inatance defined by us which was computecluster1.
 * Getting the best model and registering it.
 In this case the accuracy was 0.8127

+### Results

+* The models giving us the best accuracy are: VotingEnsemble and StackEnsemble.
+* *VotingEnsemble* : It gave us an accuracy of 0.8217.
+* *StackEnsemble* : It gave us an accuracy of 0.8034.
+* Out of the 2, since VotingEnsemble gives a better accuracy, we register it as the best model.
+* The parameters for it are: prefittedsoftvotingclassifier', min_samples_leaf=0.035789473684210524, min_samples_split=0.01, min_weight_fraction_leaf=0.0, n_estimators=10, n_jobs=1, oob_score=True, random_state=None, verbose=0, warm_start=False))],verbose=False))],flatten_transform=None, weights=[0.08333333333333333, 0.25,0.08333333333333333,  0.08333333333333333, 0.3333333333333333, 0.08333333333333333, 0.08333333333333333]))], verbose=False)

 * AutoML Run Details: